 The game proceeded with Stuart shutting down the Jays, while the Jays pitcher Jerry Johnson, now on the hill for the home club, regrouped in the 11th to retire the Browns in order.

 Stuart surrendered a two out triple to Doug Rader in the Blue Jay 11th, but got Rick Cerone to hit a comebacker that ended the threat.
-The top of the 12th saw the Browns load the bases yet again, the third time in the last four innings, on an Dick_Kokos_SLBerror and two more walks.
+The top of the 12th saw the Browns load the bases yet again, the third time in the last four innings, on an error and two more walks.
 Again it looked like they were going to give away a scoring opportunity when Don Lenhardt popped up to fist for the second out, bringing up Dick Kokos yet again.
 Kokos redeemed himself somewhat however, working another base on balls, a fitting way to forced in the lead run.

 Johnson then got Courtney to bounce out to end the inning, while Stuart went back to his usual 1-2-3 pattern in the bottom of the 12th to secure the win.